JBZoo/CSV-Blueprint/README.md

   validate:csv [options]

 Options:
   -c, --csv=CSV                  CSV filepath to validate.
-If not set or empty, then the STDIN is used.
-  -s, --schema=SCHEMA            Schema rule filepath -o, --output=OUTPUT            Report output format.
+  -s, --schema=SCHEMA            Schema rule filepath.
+  -o, --output=OUTPUT            Report output format.
 Available options: text, table, github, gitlab, teamcity, junit [default: "table"]
       --no-progress              Disable progress bar animation for logs.
 It will be used only for text output format.
       --mute-errors              Mute any sort of errors.
 So exit code will be always "0" (if it's possible).